 Part C Eligibility

-Part C eligibility is determined by each state's definition of an infant or toddler with a disability (34 CFR §303.21) which must include: an infant or toddler with a developmental delay and an infant or toddler with diagnosed physical or mental conditions with a high probability of resulting in developmental delay.
+Part C eligibility is determined by each state's definition of an infant or toddler with a disability, which must include: an infant or toddler with a developmental delay and an infant or toddler with diagnosed physical or cognitive conditions with a high probability of resulting in developmental delay.
+States may choose to serve children at risk for disabilities in their eligibility definition under 34 CFR ยง303.21.

 Developmental delay is "measured by appropriate diagnostic instruments and procedures" to determine the developmental functioning in each of the 5 developmental areas: cognitive, physical including vision and hearing, communication, social or emotional, and adaptive.

-Included in the evaluation process is the use of the informed clinical opinion of professionals experienced with development of infants and toddlers.
+Included in the evaluation process is the use of informed clinical opinion provided by qualified personnel.

 State and Jurisdictional Eligibility Definitions for Infants and Toddlers with Disabilities under IDEA Part C